 Identity of Young Victorian Girl Found Beneath San Francisco Home Revealed

-After a year of research, the true identity of “Miranda Eve,” a 19th-century burial found beneath a San Francisco home in 2016, has been revealed.
+After a year of research, the true identity of “Miranda Eve,” a 19th-century girl found buried beneath a San Francisco home, has been revealed.

 The remarkably well-preserved remains of a young 19th-century girl were found during renovations beneath a San Francisco home in May of 2016.
 The neighborhood occupies what used to be a massive Odd Fellows cemetery, where some 26,000 were interred before the city starting relocating its dead in order to free up valuable real estate.
 The unidentified girl was buried 140 years ago, but while most of the cemetery’s residents were relocated to the necropolis of nearby Colma, she was somehow left behind.